borumlab/response/README.md

     ## Enter here: OKAY

 Next, you will use the daily seizure loads in order to calculate seizure response values.
-These values include percent seizure free (percent of days without seizures during baseline time period or a 30-day time period), seizure response per day (percent change in seizure days from baseline to a day on therapy) and seizure response per 30 day period (percent change in seizure days from baseline to a 30 day time period on therapy), percent seizure free response per 30 day period (percent change in seizure freedom from baseline to 30 day time period on therapy), seizure score per 30 day period (percent change in seizure free and seizure days from baseline to a 30 day time period on therapy), and seizure number response per day (percent change in seizure days from baseline to a day on therapy) and seizure response per 30 day period (percent change in seizure days from baseline to a 30 day time period on therapy).
+These values include seizure score per day (percent change in seizure load for seizure days from baseline to a day on therapy), seizure score per 30 day period (percent change in seizure load for seizure free and seizure days from baseline to a 30 day time period on therapy), and seizure number score per day (percent change in seizure number for seizure days from baseline to a day on therapy) and seizure score per 30 day period (percent change in seizure number for seizure days and seizure fre days from baseline to a 30 day time period on therapy).
 The formulas used to calculate these values can be found in the EQUATIONS word document.
 Note that this process will only occur if the patient has days classified as therapy days.

     ## [1] "The percentage of baseline days with no seizures is: [number]%"

-    ## [1] "Response and scores have been calculated"
+    ## [1] "Scores have been calculated"

-If the patient has a baseline day with seizure load greater than 0, a scatter plot of the daily seizure responses will be created, and if the patient has any therapy days, then a line plot of the seizure scores per 30 days will be created.
+If the patient has a baseline day with seizure load greater than 0 and has been on therapy, then a line graph of the seizure score per day and seizure score per 30 days will be created.
 You will first be asked where the DEMOGRAPHICS\_SOURCE.xlsx file is (this is so that the patient's name can be drawn from the file and displayed on the graphs).

     ## [1] "Input the directory that you wish to draw the DEMOGRAPHICS_SOURCE file from"